makrai/notes/mosbach2006-stabil-finetune.md

 * The definition that we use throughout the paper follows the previous work (Phang+ 2018; Dodge+ 2020; Lee+ 2020).
 For example,
   * Dodge+ (2020) report and analyze
-  the standard deviation of the validation performance (e.g., see Section 4.1
+    the standard deviation of the validation performance (eg, see Section 4.1)
-* Phang+ (2018), which studies the influence of intermediate fine-tuning, discusses the variance of the validation performance (see Section 4: Results,
+  * Phang+ (2018) study the influence of intermediate fine-tuning, discusses the variance of the validation performance (Section 4: Results)
     * shows the standard deviation over multiple random seeds in Figure 1
-* assume that the performance metric is accuracy and we have two classes.
-Let A
+* assume that the performance metric is accuracy and we have two classes
 * alternative definition of fine-tuning stability: per-point stability where the expectation and variance are interchanged:
   * can be useful to better understand the properties of fine-tuned models and